Skip to main content

 residency

-If you do not live in our district and your district does not offer the program you would like to enroll in, you may be eligible for the in-district tuition rate.
-See details on the joint agreements page.
+If you live outside the ECC district and your home district does not offer the program you want to take, you may still qualify for in-district tuition rates.
+Learn more on the Joint Agreements page.

 Read More